-The drive can be damaged by shock or ESD (Electric Static Discharge).
-Any damages incurred to the drive after removing it from the shipping package and the ESD protective bag are the responsibility of the user
+The hard disk drive can be damaged by shock or ESD (Electric Static Discharge).
+Any damages incurred to the hard disk drive after removing it from the shipping package and the ESD protective bag are the responsibility of the user

-1.5 Drive handling precautions
+1.5 Hard disk drive handling precautions

-Do not press on the drive cover during handling.
+Do not press on the hard disk drive cover during handling.